 other words, each byte is individually displayed and surrounded with a space.

-Each line begins with an offset describing the position in the file.
-The offset
+Each line begins with an offset describing the position in the packet, each

 Here is a sample dump that can be imported:

 000000 00 e0 1e a7 05 6f 00 10 ........
 000008 5a a0 b9 12 08 00 46 00 ........
 000010 03 68 00 00 00 00 0a 2e ........
 000018 ee 33 0f 19 08 7f 0f 19 ........
 000020 03 80 94 04 00 00 10 01 ........
 000028 16 a2 0a 00 03 50 00 0c ........
 000030 01 01 0f 19 03 80 11 01 ........